mdn/community-meetings/2024-03-27/minutes.md

 [Brian Smith]
 I'll talk about Mozilla's Community Participation Guidelines (CPG) — this is super important for us, especially because we're on GitHub all day and working closely with the community.
-Here's a link for anyone interested.
+Here's a link to [Community Participation Guidelines (CPG)](https://www.mozilla.org/en-US/about/governance/policies/participation/) for anyone interested.
 The CPG guides how we all behave on MDN's GitHub repositories, ensuring everyone follows a shared code of conduct.

 There's a useful GitHub repo called [mozilla/inclusion](https://github.com/mozilla/inclusion) that has all the info on CPG, how to report issues, blog posts about it, and enforcement details.